rats-endorsements-distribution/draft-howard-rats-coserv/draft-howard-rats-coserv.md

 Authentication is out of scope for this document.
 Implementations MAY authenticate clients, for example for authorization or for preventing denial of service attacks.
-If authentication is not implemented, rate limiting or other denial of service mitigation MUST be implemented.

 ### Discovery {#secrrapidisco}